RemoteByDefault/remote-software-companies/README.md

 ## More information ##

-For more detailed information visit [Remote By Default - a transparent directory of remote software companies](https://remotebydefault.org).
+For more detailed information visit [Remote By Default - a transparent directory of remote software companies](https://remotebydefault.org) or [European Remote](https://europeanremote.com) if you're located in Europe.

 Feel free to contribute!